-Strategic Actions

-- Develop and implement a quality of care policy and plan of action plan for delivery of mental health services at Clarevue Hospital and at the community level - Develop and implement a quality of care policy and plan of action for delivery of services at the Fiennes Institute, including the delivery of acute care - Develop national standards and protocols to govern all facets of operation of privately-operated nursing homes for the elderly - Establish a system of licensing for approved privately-operated nursing homes for the elderly - Implement a rigorous system of monitoring and inspection of privately-operated nursing homes - Establish a national multidisciplinary and intersectoral body to advise on strategies for enhancing social support for mentally ill, elderly, abandoned children, and persons with disabilities - Establish social support networks and family support groups at community level - Mobilize non-governmental organizations and private sector in providing for physical and social needs of mentally ill, elderly, persons with disabilities and abandoned children
+Strategic Interventions Strategic Actions Outcomes b) Modernize the Develop and implement a quality of Mentally ill, elderly, quality of care care policy and plan of action plan persons with disabilities offered by the public for delivery of mental health and abandoned sector for the services at Clarevue Hospital and children receiving mentally ill, elderly, at the community level quality care at abandoned children.
+Develop and implement a quality of institutional and and persons with care policy and plan of action for community levels, as disabilities delivery of services at the Fiennes appropriate Institute, including the delivery of acute care c) Establish standards Develop national standards and All privately-owned and policies for the protocols to govern all facets of nursing homes licensed delivery of services operation of privately-operated and adhering to offered to the elderly nursing homes for the elderly nationally approved by the private sector standards Establish a system of licensing for approved privately-operated nursing homes for the elderly Implement a rigorous system of monitoring and inspection of privately-operated nursing homes d) Develop and Establish a national multi-Social networks and implement social disciplinary and intersectoral body family support groups support mechanisms to advise on strategies for established at national for the mentally ill, enhancing social support for and local levels elderly, abandoned mentally ill, elderly, abandoned children, and children, and persons with persons with disabilities disabilities Establish social support networks and family support groups at community level Mobilize non-governmental organizations and private sector in providing for physical and social needs of mentally ill, elderly, persons with disabilities and abandoned children blocks are governance, service delivery, health work force, health information, medical supplies, and health financing.
+At the same time, community involvement in health requires that residents take responsibility for their own health through effective participation.31